Gayle and Gillian Blakeney: Career

-Afterwards the two made a brief return to television, this time as assistants on the Thames Television revived game show Take Your Pick.
+Afterwards the two made a brief return to television, this time as assistants on the Thames Television revived game show Take Your Pick replacing Jodie Wilson.
 While working in the UK, they also acted on stage.

-In 1994 the sisters moved to the United States (where they still reside today, as both call Los Angeles home) to pursue acting roles, landing guest spots on various film and TV projects, such as playing ballerinas in Silk Stalkings.
+In 1994, the sisters moved to the United States (where they still reside today, as both call Los Angeles home) to pursue acting roles, landing guest spots on various film and TV projects, such as playing ballerinas in Silk Stalkings.

 The sisters are married and have children (Gayle has three, while Gillian has one daughter).
 As of 2015, the Blakeneys have moved on to launching companies and building brands, with Gillian running a scarf line.

-In June 2019, it was announced that both sisters would be reprising their roles on Neighbours in September, which will be for a three-episode stint.
+In June 2019, it was announced that both sisters would be reprising their roles on Neighbours in September, which would be for a three-episode stint.